arangodb/docs/3.5/drivers/java-reference-collection-collection-manipulation.md

     automatically and one of the servers holding copies take over, usually without an error being reported.

-  - **minReplicationFactor**: `Integer`

-    (optional, default is 1): in a cluster, this attribute determines how many desired copies of each shard are kept on different DBServers.
-The value 1 means that only one copy (no synchronous replication) is kept.
-A value of k means that desired k-1 replicas are kept.

-    If in a failover scenario a shard of a collection has less than minReplicationFactor many insync followers it will go into "read-only" mode and will reject writes until enough followers are insync again.

   - **satellite**: `Boolean`

     If the true the collection is created as a satellite collection.